wramet/build-my-cfd/MODULE_07_UTILITIES_AUTOMATION/CONTENT/06_PARALLEL_COMPUTING/03_Optimization_Techniques.md

     object      decomposeParDict;
 }

-// ใช้ Scotch สำหรับ load balancing ที่ดีที่สุด
+// Use Scotch for best load balancing method          scotch;
-method          scotch;
-// หรือหากต้องการควบคุม manually
+// Or if you want manual control
 // method          hierarchical;

-// การตั้งค่าสำหรับ hierarchical
+// Settings for hierarchical
 coeffs
 {
     n           (4 2 1);     // Decompose along x-direction first
 }

-// หรือการตั้งค่าสำหรับ scotch
+// Or settings for scotch
 coeffs
 {
     // Scotch-specific options